RealismusModding/FS17_seasons/README.md

 This mod is not complete and is actively being worked on.
 Nothing is guaranteed to work and the mod is in a state of constant flux.

+***WARNING***: We do not officially support activating the Seasons mod on an existing savegame.
+Do this at your own risk.
+Read more about this in the [F.A.Q.](https://github.com/RealismusModding/FS17_seasons/wiki/Frequently-Asked-Questions#q-why-do-you-now-support-adding-the-seasons-mod-to-an-existing-savegame)

-*WARNING*: This mod is a Work in Progress.
+***WARNING***: This mod is a Work in Progress.
 That means at any time your savegame might not work anymore.
 Please do give feedback on [Slack](http://realismus.joskuijpers.nl) and post any issues you find!

 ## Publishing
 Only the Realismus Modding team is allowed to publish any of this code as a mod to any mod site.